sudarshansb143/Automail-Genius/README.md

 ## Contact

-For any questions or support, please reach out to [your email address].
+For any questions or support, please reach out to sudarshansb143@gmail.com.